smrt-model/smrt/doc/source/publish.rst

 - The method to solve the radiative transfer method is not a critical information in general.
 The DORT solver has been the first and main solver for a long time in SMRT, it is understood as the default.
 If you use the altimetry modules, it is possible to refer to SMRT-Altim, with a reference to Larue et al. 2021 (for LRM) and Picard et al. 2025/26 (for SAR).

 - In general, we recommend to indicate the version of SMRT (or the commit hash if the dev version is used) as some default options may change in the future.
-If you need a SMRT code doi from Zenodo (often required by the publishers) for your paper, don’t hesitate to contact us, we will provide it rapidely.
+If you need a SMRT code doi from Zenodo (often required by the publishers) for your paper, don’t hesitate to contact us, we will provide it rapidly.

 - We strongly recommend to publish the code running your simulations, at least the part configuring SMRT.
 This is the most detailed information that readers will need to understand your results.